Kerbas-ad-astra/HGR-Community-Fixes/README.md

 * 2016 02 14 (1.1): Vegetable Gardening
 	* Docking port, tech tree, and Windowshine patches added.
 	* ASET IVAs for SoyJuice, Onion, and Leek pods.
+* 2016 02 15 (1.1.1): Bugfixes
+	* Removed ASET IVA files (they need more attention)
+	* Added some cost updates to the LS patches (the cost of a part is its "wet cost", so when resources are added, the cost has to be increased as well).

 ##Roadmap

 Once the RemoteTech accept my pull request, I'll remove the RemoteTech patch from this collection.
 Beyond that, nothing much -- just keeping things up-to-date.
 Unless somebody else makes an up-to-date 1.875m 2-seater lander can and 2-seater blunt capsule -- that's about all I'd need to be done with HGR!